maxmcd/gRPSQLite/README.md

 If your database supports point-in-time reads (letting you control the precise point in time of the transaction), then you can support read-only SQLite replicas.
 Without stable timestamps for reads, a read replica might see an inconsistent database state that will cause SQLite to think the database has been corrupted.

 The way this works is when you first submit a read for a transaction, the response will return a stable timestamp that the SQLite VFS will remember for the duration of the transaction (until atomic rollback or xUnlock is called).
-Subsequent reads from the same transaction will provide this timestamp, which your DB should use to ensure that the transaction sees a stable timestamp of the database.
+Subsequent reads from the same transaction will provide this timestamp to the gRPC server, which you must use to ensure that the transaction sees a stable timestamp of the database.

 **To start a read-only replica instance, simply open the DB in read-only mode.** The VFS will verify with the capabilities of the gRPC server implementation that it can support read-only replicas (if not, it will error on open with `SQLITE_CANTOPEN`), and will not attempt to acquire a lease on open.